Asavarkhul/mvvmApp/README.md

 #### ViewModel:

-The ViewModel encapsulates the whole logic which doesn't have to be in the ViewController.
+The `ViewModel` encapsulates the whole logic which doesn't have to be in the ViewController.
 It's divided in two parts :

-* Inputs: Every event from the viewController needs to be implemented in the viewModel, since it's listening for them.
+* **Inputs**: Every event from the viewController needs to be implemented in the viewModel, since it's listening for them.
 The main event which always need to be added is `viewDidLoad()`.
-* Outputs: After `viewDidLoad()`, the viewController is listening for some changes from the `viewModel`.
+* **Outputs**: After `viewDidLoad()`, the viewController is listening for some changes from the `viewModel`.
 For this, the `viewModel` needs to provide reactive var for each data/state needed.
 The main rule is to keep separate the UI logic between viewModel and viewController, so keep in mind that a viewModel can only `import Foundation` -> reactive var con't provide data from `UIKit` like `UIImage` for example ☝️.

 If your viewModel needs a `Repository`, so you'll need to inject a `RepositoryType`, in order to mock it more easily in the tests 🏋️‍♀️